 Maloney signed a contract extension in April 2019, keeping him at Union until June 2021, but spent the second half of the season on loan at Chemnitzer in Germany's Third Division.
 Despite making eight appearances - including his first win and clean sheet as a Chemnitz player against Preußen Münster on Matchday 33 - he could not prevent the Saxony outfit from being relegated on the final day of the 2019/20 campaign due to unfavourable results elsewhere.

 A Berlin-born, German-American who's started his career in the capital city and plays at centre-back?
 No, it's not Brooks, although the similarities are striking.
 The hulking Wolfsburg rock is even Maloney's favourite player.
 Standing at 6'1", the muscular defender is strong in the tackle and at ease in possession, and is able to bring the ball out from the back and transition into attack.

 Did you know?

 Maloney, a self-styled "Germarican" as he calls himself on Instagram, holds dual German-American citizenship and speaks both languages fluently.
 He represented Germany twice at U18 level and once for the U19s before switching allegiance to the US, and has recently joined up regularly with the U20 roster.

-The defender appeared in low-key friendlies against North Carolina FC and Tobacco Road FC in July 2018, and also featured in the squads that faced Jamaica and Venezuela in September last year as part of an ensemble that also included the likes of Chris Richards (Bayern Munich), Brady Scott (Cologne), Chris Gloster (Hannover) and Alex Mendez (Freiburg).
+The defender appeared in low-key friendlies against North Carolina FC and Tobacco Road FC in July 2018, and also featured in the squads that faced Jamaica and Venezuela in September last year as part of an ensemble that also included the likes of Chris Richards (Bayern Munich), Brady Scott (Cologne), Chris Gloster (formerly of Hannover) and Alex Mendez (ex-Freiburg).

 What they're saying